josephdadams/TimeKeeper/README.md

 ## Installing this software:
 Copy the code to a working directly on your computer.
 Make sure Node is installed.
 Run `npm install` to make sure all required modules are downloaded and installed.
 Run `node main.js` to start the server.
+Runs on port 4000 by default.

 ## Using the API:
 ### Rooms: